fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 Here's the day. **Launching on Product Hunt is a 24-hour race - and it starts at 12:01 AM PST.**

 For the first 4 hours of the day, Product Hunt hides upvotes and sorts the homepage randomly.
-According to Product Hunt, [^12] this should give products "a more distributed chance at exposure early."
-Your objective is to rank in the Top 5 within that time to maximize exposure.
+According to Product Hunt, this should give products "a more distributed chance at exposure early." [^7] Your objective is to rank above the fold, in the Top 4, within that time to maximize exposure.

 > [!TIP]
 > Use Product Hunt's built-in dashboard to monitor your launch day in real time.
 Add `/launch-day` to your post URL.